dmitriyhulpe/Blog/README.md

-# Layout of my personal blog
+# Layout of my Personal Blog